J3698/j3698.github.io/_posts/2021-08-31-symbol-recognition-writing-an-overleaf-integrated-frontend.markdown

 Last spring, I felt typesetting proofs in LaTeX significantly slowed me down on homeworks.
 This was especially an issue very close to deadlines.
 While there are solutions to convert from mouse drawings or handwriting to LaTeX equations (such as detexify), none of them integrate seemlesly with Overleaf, the dominant LaTeX editor.

 Enter extexify, a symbol recognition extension that I will build specifically to work in Overleaf.
-In this first post I'll be building out much of the front end.
+In this first post I'll be building out much of the front end, and a backend that does absolutely nothing.

 Before we jump in: the code shown below may not represent the work I've done a few weeks from now; I wil likely open source everything at a later date.
 Additionally, I'm testing all of this in Firefox; some parts may have to be modified to work elsewhere.